 - Have ongoing, open communications with community stakeholders to share progress.

-The committee makeups are being drawn from Black Community leaders and stakeholders who will be asked to provide input throughout.
+The committee makeups are drawn from Black Community leaders and stakeholders will provide input throughout the process.
 The goal is to create a robust and equitable process to select a new organization to own and steward the Albina Arts Center.